 High Leverage Activities

 A great place to spend your time is focusing on how you can get more of it.
-One way to do that is to focus on what are known as High Leverage Activities (HLA).
-HLA’s are those activities that will get you results faster while spending less of your valuable intrinsic resources, such as time and energy.
-Conversely, Low Leverage Activities consume a lot of resources while providing a low return on them.
-Getting into the habit of identifying HLA’s and pursuing them will jump-start the return on your resources exponentially.
+One way to do that is to focus on what are known as high leverage activities (HLA).
+High leverage activities are those activities that will get you results faster while spending less of your valuable intrinsic resources, such as time and energy.
+Conversely, low leverage activities consume a lot of resources while providing a low return on them.
+Getting into the habit of identifying high leverage activities and pursuing them will jump-start the return on your resources exponentially.
 For instance, spending your time on hiring people to delegate to is a HLA.
 You can then literally be in two places at the same time.
 You are trading a little bit of time, an intrinsic resource, and money, an extrinsic resource, for time, which is our most precious resource.

 A friend of mine told me this the other day when I mentioned that I was too busy with my new business to recruit and hire an assistant, and it hit home with me.
 He said, “if you don’t have an assistant, you are one!”
 I not only hired an assistant for me, but I hired a whole admin team to support us.